Alwande Roaldsøy: Early life

 Roaldsøy was born to a South African mother and a Norwegian father.

 Career

-Roaldsøy played for Italian side Atalanta U23.
+Roaldsøy played for Italian side Atalanta U23s.

 On 11 January 2024, Molde announced the signing of Roaldsøy from Atalanta to a three-year contract, with Atalanta stating the move would happen on 31 January 2024 when the Norwegian transfer window opened.

 After spending the first half of the 2024 season at Molde, Roaldsøy was loaned out to Sandnes Ulf for the latter half of the season.

 Before the start of the 2025 season, Roaldsøy was once again loaned out, this time to HamKam.

+On 20 January 2026, Roaldsøy signed a four-and-a-half-year contract with Sparta Rotterdam in the Netherlands.